 "We felt it was our responsibility to really start talking about how we’re going to transition the economy in this region to a post-Vermont Yankee era, and that’s why we’re here today," said Committee Chairman Vincent Illuzzi, R-Essex/Orleans.

 Vermont Yankee, the 39-year-old nuclear plant located on 125 acres near the Connecticut River in Vernon, employs 642 workers.
-With a payroll of nearly
+With a payroll of nearly $60 million, the plant is responsible for roughly 5 percent of the regional wages.

 "Our future is going to be jeopardized with the eventual closing of the plant, whenever it takes place.
 We have to provide for it now," said Art Greenbaum, CEO of GPI Construction.
 During his testimony, Greenbaum said 5 to 10 percent of annual work volume is done within Yankee’s property.